scrapinghub/frontera/docs/source/index.rst

    :hidden:

    topics/scrapy-integration
+   topics/requests-integration
    topics/graph-manager
    topics/frontier-tester
    topics/scrapy-recorder
+   topics/examples

 :doc:`topics/scrapy-integration`
     Learn how to use Crawl Frontier with Scrapy.

+:doc:`topics/requests-integration`
+    Learn how to use Crawl Frontier with Requests.

 :doc:`topics/graph-manager`
     Define fake crawlings for websites to test your frontier.